 Fish the fringes.
 Word of a hot spot travels fast and soon a crowd develops.
-Don’t jump right in to the middle of a pack though.
+Don’t jump right into the middle of a pack though.
 Set up on the edges.
-Less vehicle traffic and auger noise means fish won’t be as spooky.
+Less vehicle traffic and auger noise mean fish won’t be as spooky.

-Go with glow.
+Go with the glow.
 Upper Red Lake is bog stained.
-Whether using a jig or a spoon, use those with glow finishes to expand the strike-zone.
+Whether using a jig or a spoon, use those with glow finishes to expand the strike zone.
 Northland Tackle offers many glow jigs and spoons in its Ice Fishing line.
 The red glow color has been particularly effective in stained water.

 Read the Regs.
-Be sure to read and understand the special daily limit and slot-limit regulations in place on Upper Red Lake walleyes.
+Be sure to read and understand the special daily limit and slot-limit regulations on Upper Red Lake walleyes.